emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Advanced Magic:__ You may use tier one magic.
 Each time you level up, gain a tier one spell.
   * Skill Requirements: _Basic Magic_
   * Stat Requirements: _Intelligence: 5_
-* __Fast Draw:__ You may add your dexterity rather than your perception to an initiative roll.
+* __Fast Draw:__ You may add your dexterity as well as your perception to an initiative roll.
   * Stat Requirements: _Dexterity: 0_
 * __Tinker:__ You may attempt to make items and contraptions during rests.
   * Stat Requirements: _Intelligence: 3, Dexterity: 1_